FLS Daniel W. Casey Library Advocacy Award

 2015 marked the first time that the Friends of Libraries Section honored a library volunteer with the Daniel W. Casey Library Advocacy Award.
 This recognition has a 22 year history with the Empire Friends Roundtable, now FLS.

-See the complete story about Colleen in the FLS September 2017 newsletter.
+See the complete story about Bonnie Shannon and Barbara Bauder in the FLS September 2018 newsletter.

 Who was Daniel W. Casey